tldr-pages/tldr/pages/common/docker-images.md

 `docker images`

-- List all Docker images with intermediate included:
+- List all Docker images including intermediates:

 `docker images -a`

-- List all Docker images numeric IDs:
+- List the output in quiet mode (only numeric IDs):

 `docker images -q`